billdavisjr/wbd_fsd_project3/README.md

     - PORT=5001   (may be provided by web/app server)
     - QS_MONGO_URI

 These IP addresess are set up in the Heroku web app for a particular app under Settings in the "Config Vars" section.

 ## Starting up the Project

-To run a backend Python file, type `python3 app.py`, if your Python file is named `app.py` of course.
+To run a local copy of the site on GitPod, type:

+- $ python3 app.py

 A blue button should appear to click: *Make Public*,

 Another blue button should appear to click: *Open Browser*.

 In Gitpod you have superuser security privileges by default.
-Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal in any of the backend lessons.
+Therefore you do not need to use the `sudo` (superuser do) command in the bash terminal.

 ## TEST PLAN